nineshots109/CS120_Project/README.md

 To run the application locally, follow these steps:

+Before all of this, do 'pip install -r requirements.txt' Then...
 1. Clone the repository to your local machine:

 $ git clone https://github.com/YOUR_USERNAME/REPO_NAME.git